 Guimaraes has an astonishingly well-preserved medieval core, giving the town a genuine timeless quality.
 The town is a warren of quiet cobbled lands, colorful facades, and azulejo-clad Baroque churches.

 In 2001, the town became a designated UNESCO site.
 In 2012, it was named a European Capital of Culture.
-It’s definitely worth a visit if you’re taking a road trip in Portugal.

 A Short History Of Guimaraes